-Kate Wallman is an Associate in our Franchise & Distribution, and Corporate Practice Groups.
+Kate Wallman is a Certified Specialist in Franchise & Distribution Law as designated by the State Bar of California Board of Legal Specialization, and is a Shareholder in our Franchise & Distribution, Corporate, and Intellectual Property Practice Groups.
 She is a transactional attorney representing clients in all aspects of registration, ownership, operation, transfers, purchases and sales of franchises – domestically and globally.

 Ms. Wallman prepares and reviews Franchise Disclosure Documents (FDDs); provides counsel regarding regulatory compliance, acquisitions and dispositions of franchised and independent units and businesses; and handles commercial transactions involving franchisors and franchisees.
 She also advises franchisors and franchisees regarding:

-Before joining Lewitt Hackman, Ms. Wallman served as in-house counsel, and then senior counsel, for DineEquity, Inc., the parent company of Applebee’s Neighborhood Grill & Bar, and IHOP restaurants.
+Before joining Lewitt Hackman, Ms. Wallman served as in-house counsel, and then senior counsel, for DineEquity, Inc. (now Dine Brands Global), the parent company of Applebee’s Neighborhood Grill & Bar, and IHOP restaurants.
 In this capacity, she negotiated and finalized contracts for transactions in the United States, including traditional and non-traditional franchise agreements, multi-unit development agreements and franchise registrations.

 She also worked for law firms in Washington D.C. as both a business transaction and litigation attorney, handling franchise and intellectual property matters.